Tutorial SF 1

 Y = X*B # all filter components

-Again, we ought to remove the first two components and compute the filtered data in the sensor space retaining only the remaining components [Eq.2]:
+Again, we sought to remove the first component and compute the filtered data in the sensor space retaining only the remaining components [Eq.2]:

 Conclusion